Predicting which songs from Triple J's Unearthed DAB+ radio station will be played on Triple J.

 • NumPy / SciPy for crunching numbers.

-The model I have used in the current build of this project is a Histogram-based Gradient Boosting Classification Tree.
+The model I used in the final build of this project is a Histogram-based Gradient Boosting Classification Tree.
 This model is a 'faster' implementation of a Gradient Boosting Classifier.
 For further reading on this, check the references at the bottom of this page.

 Below are some graphics generated while building and training initial models during the early stages of this project.